B-UMMI/NS-1/README.md

 This project main aim is to be used in association with chewBBaca_NS ( <https://github.com/B-UMMI/chewBBACA/tree/chewie_NS> ).
 The Nomenclature Server aims to provide a free MLST data repository (wgMLST, cgMLST,etc).

 ## notes:
- * The implementation enforces that every sequence needs to translate into a Coding Sequence.
+ * The implementation, by default, enforces that every sequence needs to translate into a Coding Sequence.
 This will also be used to query the uniprot database for more info on the protein sequence.
+Check the options on how to not enforce it.
  * Every submited sequence is hashed and checked against the database.
  * Sequences are species independent, while schemas, loci and isolates are not.
  * Every new species added needs to be found at <https://www.uniprot.org/taxonomy/> (exact string comparison).
 For instance: when adding `Acinetobacter calcoaceticus/baumannii complex` it will be mapped to <https://www.uniprot.org/taxonomy/909768>.